Skip to content

 Deferred DB operations

-With the bubblewrap sandbox, the DB is read-only inside the subprocess.
-Claude and skill CLIs write JSON files to a writable temp dir.
+With the bubblewrap sandbox, no database is reachable inside the subprocess at all — the framework DB directory and the per-user module-DB root are covered by empty, read-only tmpfs masks applied as the last mount operations.
+Claude and skill CLIs write JSON files to a writable temp dir instead.
 The scheduler processes these after successful completion.
 The handlers and the file envelope helper live in scheduler_deferred.py (extracted from scheduler.py for size and testability; scheduler.py keeps a re-export shim so from istota.scheduler import _process_deferred_* still works).

 File Handler Purpose